The 5 best offbrand Minecraft games to play online

 The best totally-not-Minecraft games to try.

 Minecraft is a game enjoyed by millions of players worldwide, catering to adventurers, builders, explorers, and more.
 Even if you haven’t played Minecraft, you’ve probably heard about it and know what the game is all about.
-With such notoriety, it follows that there would be similar games out there, that cater to players who would like to play something like Minecraft for free.
-More than just knock-offs of the original, these games are the five best off-brand open source alternatives to Minecraft.
+With such notoriety, it follows that there would be similar games out there that cater to players who would like to play something like Minecraft.
+More than just knock-offs of the original, these games are the five best off-brand open-source alternatives to Minecraft.
+Alongside them, we list the five best games that Minecraft has heavily inspired.

 Related: Best Minecraft console commands and cheats